 ● Nausea or vomiting

-If you are a resident at Cleary and have been advised to quarantine, you show symptoms, or have a fever, contact Julia Cassell at firstname.lastname@example.org.The Health and Safety Team will work closely with any student in self-isolation to provide emotional support, academic support, and the safe delivery of regular meals.
+If you are a resident at Cleary and have been advised to quarantine, you show symptoms, or have a fever, contact the housing director at firstname.lastname@example.org.The Health and Safety Team will work closely with any student in self-isolation to provide emotional support, academic support, and the safe delivery of regular meals.